-Spirit only permits pets traveling in the cabin with a limit of a pet carrier of 18″ L x 14″ W x 9″ H with a maximum weight of 40 pounds (18 kilograms) for the pet carrier and pet.
+- Spirit – permits pets traveling in the cabin with a limit of a pet carrier of 18″ L x 14″ W x 9″ H with a maximum weight of 40 pounds (18 kilograms) for the pet carrier and pet.
 And Spirit permits only four pet carriers per flight and Spirit charges a pet fee of $110 each way.
+Also, Spirit does not transport pets as checked baggage.
 See Spirit’s website for more information about travel with a pet.

 Visit an ICA office at the Airport in Colombia